 This traditional Polish stew goes back to the times when Poland was ruled by the kings.
 Bigos Królewski was eaten only by the nobility who could afford exotic spices.
 A poor men's version of this dish was called Bigos Hultajski and had more cabbage than anything else.
-Luckily we live in the times when spices and meat are available widely.
+Luckily we live in a time when spices and meat are available widely.
 So let's get cooking!

 For Polish Hunter's Stew, I prefer to use a slow-cooker but you can also simmer it in the pot on the stove.